Table of Contents

 - Following agile Scrum– Having an agile scrum eliminates the need for close monitoring of work done by the offshore team.
 It keeps you updated on the ongoing project work, the project plan for the coming days, and any challenges that need to be addressed.

-Setting up an offshore development center can go a long way in growing skills, gaining access to quality talent, bringing down the development cost, and reducing market time.
+Setting up an offshore development center can go a long way in growing skills, gaining access to quality talent, bringing down development costs, and reducing market time.
 But to create a successful offshoring journey, you must address the above challenges effectively to ensure seamless operation.

 But choosing the right destination is not enough.
 Selecting the right offshoring partner such as Your Team in India (YTII) is crucial in setting up a thriving offshore development center in India.